blogifierdotnet/Blogifier/README.md

 ```
 Install-Package Blogifier.Core
 ```
-3. Configure services and application in Startup.cs to use Blogifier:
+3. Configure services and application in Startup.cs to use Blogifier (example for MS SQL Server):
 ```csharp
 public void ConfigureServices(IServiceCollection services)
 {